papaperez1/Allora/README.md

 ```
 docker ps
 ```
-copy the container ID and run the below command
+copy the container ID of the worker and run the below command
 ![image](https://github.com/papaperez1/Allora/assets/118633093/c165c1f2-a357-4572-97ba-a545acc08f6e)

 ```